dtherrick/network-analysis/README.md

    - after launching, use a web browser to connect to the displayed URL for your newly created Jupyter notebook server
    - navigate to the directory where you cloned this repository, and then navigate to the python/ directory of the demo you wish to run.
    - open the .ipynb notebook and then run the cells interactively by clicking the run button.

+### Viewing graphs with graphviz
+The SAS language scripts in various examples and demos produce graph visualizations produced with graphviz, which are saved in files with the extension .dot.
+To View them, you can convert them to to a rendered format, such as .png, with the command `dot -Tpng sample.dot > sample.png`.
+If you do not have graphviz installed, there are also online graphviz viewers that may be used to convert your .dot file content to an image.

 ## Contributing